McTavishLab/physcraper_ms/joss_submission.md

     - The paper presenging PhyloBase [@jamil2016visual], cites phylota as one of its resources to get phylogenies, along with TreeBASE and others.
-    - The paper presenting STBase, a database of one million precomputed species trees [@mcmahon2015stbase], cites phylota as a databse of gene trees or multrees, "trees having multiple sequences with the same taxon name".
+    - The paper presenting STBase, a database of one million precomputed species trees [@mcmahon2015stbase], cites phylota as a databse of gene trees or mul-trees, "trees having multiple sequences with the same taxon name".
     - @drori2018onetwotree present a Web‐based, user-friendly, online tool for species-tree reconstruction, based on the *supermatrix paradigm* and retrieves all available